 If you work at a frontline agency which has different referral arrangements with MiCLU in relation to referrals to Kids in Need of Defense UK, please follow the arrangements particular to your own organisation.

-Please ensure that you include your telephone contact details on the form so that we can contact you in order to make further queries if necessary, or to notify you of an appointment if appropriate.
+Please ensure that you include your telephone contact details so that we can contact you in order to make further queries if necessary, or to notify you of an appointment if appropriate.

 During times of high demand we will operate a waiting list system.
 Although we will prioritise cases in which prompt action is required, we cannot commit to taking on cases with urgent deadlines as our services depends on the availability of pro bono legal teams.

 Please note that Kids in Need of Defense will not take on any cases for which legal aid is available or which we believe would be better served by an application for Exceptional Case Funding.
 We will advise you if we believe that this applies to your referral.